Airbnb and the Short Term Rental Industry

 As Airbnb prepares for a likely IPO this year, a good number of property investors and property managers still disregard the burgeoning short term rental market’s potential.

 While the company has been criticized for disruption, it’s actually welcoming in new competition in the space.
 And when the company does go public, it might launch an M&A spree that lets them reach more owners, renters and developers.

-Their recent acquisition of San Francisco based starutp HotelTonight and yesterday’s acquisition of design service Lyric, shows the company is expanding many different ways – into the hotel space, and into a dominant position in all short term rental business.
+Their recent acquisition of San Francisco based startup HotelTonight and yesterday’s acquisition of design service Lyric, shows the company is expanding many different ways – into the hotel space, and into a dominant position in all short term rental business.

 Will the IPO Make Airbnb Unstoppable?

 Yet a cloud of misunderstanding and organized resistance awaits Airbnb, VRBO and a host of other online driven short term rental intermediaries.
 Is everyone missing the point about 2019’s fast evolving rental market?

 A change in renter preference is hitting rentals markets in San Jose, Denver, Los Angeles, Phoenix, Las Vegas, Miami, Houston, New York, Toronto, Vancouver and in Sydney Australia amidst a shortage.
-That creates opportunities for realtors and property managers.
+That creates opportunities for realtors and rental property managers.

 Is Airbnb Stealing Rental Housing?